By Dillon DuBois from AllTheRooms.Blog

 Electric Forest

 Electric Forest has one of the best reputations in the world of EDM festivals.
-People seem to either be dying to go, or raving about their past experience — and it makes sense.
-The festival’s venue in gorgeous western Michigan is an off-the-beaten-path wonderland where stages, campsites, and art installations all mingle together among dense forest.
-While definitely a DJ-centered event, it also lures the jam band scene with headliners like String Cheese Incident and Lettuce.
+People seem to either be dying to go, or raving about their past experience—and it makes sense.
+The festival's venue in gorgeous western Michigan is an off-the-beaten-path wonderland where stages, campsites, and art installations all mingle together among dense forest.
+Imagine walking through the Sherwood Forest at 3 AM, string lights twinkling above you, stumbling upon a secret stage you didn't even know existed.

 When: Late June